Karapsin/cian_project2/README.md

 This section describes python scripts.
 The main idea is that we have 5 layers of abstraction:
 1) layer 0: constants.
-2) functions/classes bases on external librarires (layer 1).
+2) functions/classes based on external libraries  (layer 1).
 3) functions which are loading and parsing state json (based on layer 1).
 4) functions to manage layer 2, i.e. which are telling which URL to parse and where to store it (layer 3) (based on layer 2).
 5) scripts which start parsing, report about errors and define state (layer 4).

 Below is the information about each folder and how it is related to every layer.

-- **constants**: contains some usefuls constants as well as some long lists/dicts/sets which are used by other scripts.
+- **constants**: contains some useful constants as well as some long lists/dicts/sets which are used by other scripts.

 - **utils**: contains functions/classes based on external libraries.
     - **SleepyScraper.py**: just a cloudscraper with some extra parameters related to the random sleep time.
 TO DO: add proxy support.
     - **bot_funs.py**: functions to send messages via telegram bot.
     - **csv_utils.py**: functions to manage so called "splitted csv", more on that later.
-    - **utils.py**: functions used mostly for convinient parsing.
+    - **utils.py**: functions used mostly for convenient parsing.
     - **data_cleaning_utils.py**: functions to clean and filter parsed data.

 - **parsing_funs**: functions to do parsing.